scloud19/SECipedia/Ethical Hacking/Web_App_Security/web_app_sec_recon.md

 Extrapolating App Behavior
+  Ex: You find a potential SQL injection vulnerability but you don't have the ability to see how the input is sanitized, etc.
+    Look for a portion of the application that echos back user input.
+As input sensitization (and other items) are often global in scope, there's a high probability that code is being reused.
+      Given this echoed output: try different encodings and strings to see what happens.

+  Ex: You are given a obfuscated cookie and need to find what it means?
+    Some apps use custom obfuscation schemes (when storing data on the client) which can be very difficult to decipher.

+    Although, there may be situations where a user can submit an obfuscated string that gets "reversed" to the original.
+      Ex: An error message may include the deobfuscated data that led to the error.
+        Thus you could reverse engineer the obfuscation scheme

+  Ex: Error handling is often handled inconsistently throughout the app.
+    Some areas might handle errors gracefully, while others simply crash and return verbose debugging to the user Utilize the errors in certain parts of the app to deduce components that can't be readily "seen" by the areas that handle errors gracefully.

 IDing Server-Side Technologies
   Remember, items such as the Server header, etc. can be falsified by the sysadmin.